 Digital Human Library has been the Canadian leader of digital experiential learning and live virtual educational programs for over a decade.
 With hundreds of industry professionals (dHL Experts) available for loan, dHL provides districts with access to thousands of interactive 1:1 video conferences and hundreds of live streamed educational programs each year. dHL also hosts the largest annotated collection of educational virtual tours and virtual reality on the web which add an immersive context to the live program experience.

-Launching in the fall of 2021, Digital Human Library and 4Canoes will be piloting live Indigenous Professional Learning Programs and Indigenous K-12 Learning Programs that celebrate Indigenous Peoples and culture throughout Canada.
+Launching in 2021-2022, Digital Human Library and 4Canoes will be piloting live Indigenous Professional Learning Programs and Indigenous K-12 Learning Programs that celebrate Indigenous Peoples and culture throughout Canada.

 Kelly Brownbill, Senior Editor, Francois Prince, Cultural Advisor, and Kevin Milne, Senior Journalist and Media Lead at 4Canoes are thrilled to be working with Digital Human Library.
 “Our vision is to bring the Indigenous Knowledge Keepers and Storytellers featured in the 4Canoes editions and children’s books into classrooms across Canada for virtual book talks, storytelling, and educational programs,” said Kevin.